KAN-Therm: A Lightweight Battery Thermal Model Using Kolmogorov-Arnold Network: Introduction to KAN-Therm Model

 \subsection{Data generation}

-For this study, we consider a $2.3Ah$ cylindrical $LiFePO_4-LiC_6$ battery cell where the thermal parameters for \eqref{thermal dynamics}-\eqref{electrical dynamics} have been adopted from \cite{zhang2019real, dey2019safer}, and the left column of Table~\ref{tab:MODEL_VARIABLES_AND_PARAMETERS} lists the parameter.
-We use numerical integration on MATLAB $2024a$ on the lumped parameter thermal model \eqref{thermal dynamics}-\eqref{electrical dynamics} to collect the training, validation, and testing data under different scenarios of battery charging-discharging conditions.
-The dynamic current profiles included benchmark profiles of the Urban Dynamometer Driving Schedule (UDDS) \cite{kruse1973development}, the Supplemental Federal Test Procedure (US06) \cite{ahmadzadeh2023physics}, and automotive battery cycle \cite{AutomotiveData}.
-The constant current (CC) profiles varied from $1$C-rate ($2.3$A) to $3$C-rate ($6.9$A).
-Moreover, the dataset considers variations in coolant power $\dot{Q}_c$, initial SOC, and the initial battery temperatures (i.e. ambient temperature).
-In total, time series datasets from $19$ distinct scenarios have been obtained and $74\%$ of this data has been used to train the KAN-Therm model, $16\%$ data to validate, and $10\%$ data for testing the performance of the proposed KAN-Therm model (see Fig.~\ref{fig:flow}).
-The testing dataset includes data under CC charging at $1$C-rate and a scaled UDDS cycle.
-Furthermore, to simulate realistic sensor measurements, white Gaussian noise with a standard deviation of $0.5\%$ has been added to the data.
-The histogram in Fig.~\ref{fig:histogram} shows the number of training data distributed across different ranges of current and core temperature of the battery.
+For this study, we consider a $2.3Ah$ cylindrical $LiFePO_4-LiC_6$ battery cell where the parameters for \eqref{thermal dynamics}-\eqref{electrical dynamics} are adopted from \cite{feng2024safe, dey2019safer} and are presented in Table~\ref{tab:PARAMETERS}.
+We use numerical integration in Python for the lumped-parameter thermal model \eqref{thermal dynamics}-\eqref{electrical dynamics} to collect training, validation, and test data under different charging-discharging scenarios.
+The dynamic current profiles were selected from standard automotive drive cycles: the Urban Dynamometer Driving Schedule (UDDS) \cite{kruse1973development} for training, the Supplemental Federal Test Procedure (US06) \cite{ahmadzadeh2023physics} for validation, and the VEIL2NREL profile for testing from the automotive battery cycle dataset \cite{luzi2018automotive}.
+The constant current (CC) profiles varied from $0.9$C-rate ($2.07$A) to $10$C-rate ($23$A).
+Moreover, the dataset accounts for variations in coolant power $\dot{Q}_c$, initial SOC, and initial battery temperature (i.e., ambient temperature).
+In total, time series datasets from $18$ distinct scenarios have been obtained, and $60\%$ of this data has been used to train the KAN-therm model, $20\%$ data to validate, and $20\%$ data for testing the performance of the proposed KAN-therm model, as shown in Fig.~\ref{fig:flow}.
+The testing dataset also includes data from constant-current charging at a 3C rate.
+Furthermore, to simulate realistic sensor measurements, zero mean Gaussian noise with a standard deviation of $0.015$K has been added to the temperature measurements and a standard deviation of $0.006 A$ for the current signal.
+The histogram in Fig.~\ref{fig:histogram} shows the distribution of training data across different ranges of current and core temperature for the battery.